 Even if you’ve had a Valentine’s Day or two that was a disappointment, most people have overall pleasant memories for their Valentine’s Days over the years.
 My own memories of Valentine’s Day have nothing to do with love stories or gifts.
 They are all about business.
 And how many dozen roses in a vase I could make in an hour (14).

 Valentine’s Day means business when you are a florist.
 In just a couple of days, three months of sales are achieved.
-My first few years in business were running a flower stand named “Good Earth Plant & Flower Co.” – very different from what we do today as we approach our 40th anniversary.… Read More
+My first few years in business were running a flower stand named “Good Earth Plant & Flower Co.”… Read More

 When the weather is sunny during the first few months of the year in San Diego, it’s hard to remember it’s winter time.
 Yes, even in Southern California.
 The days are getting longer again but we have several more weeks to go before we are getting a full, healthy dose of sunlight and the days even out into spring.